icon-project/loopchain/README.md

 }
 ```

-> For there's no balance at that address, you need to request some testnet icx to your address.
-The instruction and the link to request testnet icx will be updated soon.
+For there's no balance on new address, you need to request some testnet icx to it. **Please refer to [here](https://github.com/icon-project/icon-project.github.io/blob/master/docs/icon_network.md#testnet-for-exchanges) for test icx and detailed ICON testnet network information.**
+Please note that the `Testnet node url` of your citizen node is `https://test-ctz.solidwallet.io` when sending the request email.

+If you want to load and view your testnet account on ICONex Chrome extension, please refer [here](https://github.com/icon-project/icon-project.github.io/blob/master/docs/icon_network.md#how-to-change-network-in-iconex-chrome-extension).

 * get balance